-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2019 c LOWEST OP / RANK TO RECEIVE AN OFFER 2019 DURATION START SEMESTER HONOURS ADMISSION REQUIREMENTS OP/RANK/IB/ATAR ADJUSTED UNADJUSTED 742401 2306 11 / 77 / 27 / 76.50 11/77 12 / 75 4 years full-time 1 St Lucia in final year for high- achieving Queensland Year 12 (or equivalent) English; Mathematics A, B or C; plus one of Biology, Chemistry, Physics, Agricultural Science, Marine Science, Earth Science or Science21.
-You are also required to submit a personal statement showing your understanding of and See 'Progra am table e explained' on page 60 students motivations for studying education.
+QTAC CODE MINIMUM SELECTION THRESHOLD 2020 / RANK TO I OFFER 2020 DURATION START SEMESTER HONOURS ADMISSION REQUIREMENTS OP/RANK/IB/ATAR ADJUSTED UNADJUSTED 742401 See 'Program t 11 / 77 / 27 / 75.70 able explained on page 60 11 / 77 12 / 75 4 years full-time 1 St Lucia Available in final year for high- achieving students Queensland Year 12 (or equivalent) English; General Mathematics, Mathematical Methods or Specialist Mathematics; plus one of Biology, Chemistry, Physics, Agricultural Science, Marine Science, Earth Science or Science21.
+You are also required to submit a personal statement showing your understanding of and motivations for studying education.

-Minimum (adjusted) selection threshold 2019 is the minimum score that was considered for an offer of a place to all applicants.
+Minimum (adjusted) selection threshold 2020 is the minimum score that was considered for an offer of a place to all applicants.